 Additionally, most states require sales tax collection on the state as well as the local level (counties, cities, special regions, etc.).
 Very few states have only state-level sales tax.
 Companies are required to collect all levels of tax that a state administers.
 The good thing is, Amazon directly calculates all different levels at the point of sale.
 For example, if I buy a watch from a website, they will charge me Utah state level and county level taxes which total to 7.25%.
 The customers only see the total, but Amazon breaks it down to various levels.
 Amazon is not responsible for local taxes in some states, because those states don’t include local taxes in their marketplace facilitator laws.
 However, that is not the norm.

 Click here, for more info on marketplace facilitator laws in each state.

 For states that don’t have marketplace facilitator laws, you may need to collect and remit taxes for your Amazon sells.
 Check the state economic nexus laws here.

 What You Should Be Doing

-So, is there really anything left that needs to be taken care of?
+So, is there really anything left that needs to be taken care of in states with marketplace facilitator laws?
 This depends on your business processes (if you use multiple sales channels in multiple states).
 Here are some of those moving pieces we talked about:

 Keeping Your Sales Tax Permits